Abandonment option: The option of terminating an investment earlier than originally planned.

 Annual percentage rate (APR): The periodic rate times the number of periods in a year.
 For example, a 5% quarterly return has an APR of 20%.

-Annual percentage yield (APY): The effective, or true, annual rate of return.
-The APY is the rate actually earned or paid in one year, taking into account the affect of compounding.
+Annual percentage yield (APY): The effective, or true, an annual rate of return.
+The APY is the rate an actually earned or paid in one year, taking into account the affect of compounding.
 The APY is calculated by taking one plus the periodic rate and raising it to the number of periods in a year.
 For example, a 1% per month rate has an APY of 12.68% (1.01^12).

 Annualized gain: If stock X appreciates 1.5% in one month, the annualized gain for that sock over a twelve month period is 12*1.5% = 18%.
 Compounded over the twelve month period, the gain is (1.015)^12 = 19.6%.